solumspace/sass-grunt-style-guide/README.md

 3. Visit `http://localhost:4000/` in your browser to see the style guide.

 From here, obviously the point is to customize the style guide for your needs and populate it with your content and components.

+## Common issues
+Node Sass could not find a binding for your current environment: OS X 64-bit with Node.js 10.x

+If you receive this error run 'npm rebuild node-sass'

 ## Importing components and assets from Pattern Lab
 Coming soon!